ty-anderson/python_quickstart/docs/Python/deployment.md

 ---

-## **Alternatives**

-* **One image per job**

-    * Sometimes used if jobs have wildly different dependencies or resource requirements.
-    * Downside: more images to maintain and slower builds if you change common code.
-* **Shared base + thin job layers**

-    * You create a common base image for your package and layer job-specific commands/images on top.
-    * Speeds up rebuilds for large pipelines.

----

 💡 **Rule of thumb:**
 If all ETL jobs share most dependencies and code, **use one container image** with multiple entry points.
 If jobs have very different stacks or run in completely different runtime environments, **split them into separate images**.

----

-If you want, I can draw you a **container + orchestrator diagram** showing how a single Python package with multiple ETL jobs gets deployed and triggered.
-That’s usually the easiest way to visualize it.